Bỏ qua đến nội dung

 docker compose exec -w /etc/caddy caddy caddy reload

-Wait 1–2 minutes for Caddy to complete the SSL certificate verification step, and now I can access Portainer via https://portainer.thuanbui.me
+Wait 1–2 minutes for Caddy to complete SSL certificate verification, and now I can access Portainer via https://portainer.thuanbui.me

-In case Portainer and Caddy are on the same server, you can refer to the article below to learn how to put the containers into the same Docker network and then modify the Caddyfile as follows
+In case Portainer and Caddy run on the same server, you can refer to the article below to learn how to put containers into the same Docker network and then edit the Caddyfile as follows

 portainer.thuanbui.me {